-- Definition of the private limited company: Under companies act, 1956 (Old act) act a maximum number of members were 50 whereas under the new companies act, 2013 (New act) the maximum number of members have been increased to 200.
+- Definition of the private limited company: Under the companies act, 1956 (Old act) act the maximum number of members was 50 whereas under the new companies act, 2013 (New act) the maximum number of members has increased to 200.

-- Further issue of shares: Provision related to right issue and preferential allotment were not applicable not applicable to the private companies.
-But under the new act if the private limited companies further want to issue share or ESOP, or going to make private placement then it has to comply with all the provisions of private placement as prescribed under section 62 the new act.
+- Further issue of shares: Provision related to the right issue and preferential allotment were not applicable to the private companies.
+But under the new act if the private limited companies further want to issue share or ESOP, or going to make private placement then it has to comply with all the provisions of the private placement as prescribed under section 62 of the new act.

-- Appointment of Key Managerial Personnel (KMP): The term KMP was coined first time in the new act which basically includes Managing director, Whole-time director (WTD), Company secretary, Chief Financial Officer (CFO) mainly.
-In the earlier act, as such, there was not such type of concept, but under the new act if company goes beyond the certain level in terms of paid up capital then they have to mandatorily appoint the KMP.
+- Appointment of Key Managerial Personnel (KMP): The term KMP was coined first time in the new act which basically includes Managing director, Whole-time director (WTD), Company Secretary, and Chief Financial Officer (CFO) mainly.
+In the earlier act, as such, there was no such type of concept, but under the new act if the company goes beyond a certain level in terms of paid-up capital then they have to mandatorily appoint the KMP.

 Here, resident means if a person who has stayed in India for a total period of not less than 182 days in the previous year.

-- Number of audits done by an auditor: Auditor can audit up to certain number of companies as prescribed by the company law.
-This bar is usually imposed to maintain the quality of audit.
-Under the old act private limited companies audit were not be counted to calculate the limit of number of audits but under the new act, private limited companies audit are also included to calculate the total number of audit done by an auditor.
+- The number of audits done by an auditor: The auditor can audit up to a certain number of companies as prescribed by the company law.
+This bar is usually imposed to maintain the quality of the audit.
+Under the old act private limited companies' audits were not counted to calculate the limit of the number of audits but under the new act, private limited companies' audits are also included to calculate the total number of audits done by an auditor.

-This is not the exhaustive list of comparison but still it will guide the compliance officer or the owner or director of the private limited companies to get the idea how the regulatory system affecting the business of the companies.
-To know more about other regulations and their applicability on the private limited companies, write your comment in the box.
+This is not an exhaustive list of comparisons but still, it will guide the compliance officer or the owner or director of the private limited companies to get an idea of how the regulatory system affects the business of the companies.
+To know more about other regulations and their applicability to private limited companies, write your comment in the box.